Rabbit Toys

 Cats: I shop in the cat aisle for several useful products, such as dishes, blankets, beds, litter boxes and some types of litter.
 There are also a couple of cat toys that may also be appropriate.
 Scratch toys made of corrugated cardboard can be of interest.
 Many of these types of toys come with catnip, which I don't add.
 Since the cardboard is thick and often glued to a pad, do watch that your bunny does not consume large portions of the cardboard as the thickness may cause a gastric obstruction.

-I might also consider the plastic toss ball.
-These toys are cheap and can sometimes be bought in multi-packs.
-These can be fun for bunnies who enjoy tossing toys around.
-However, since the plastic is thinner, I would immediately remove the toy once it is damaged to prevent the bunny from choking on the outer plastic or the metal (or plastic) bell inside.
-If you have the space, cat tunnels can also be used as a rabbit toy.
-However, if your bunny is a serious chewer, I would skip this and use a cardboard tunnel instead.
+I would not recommend the plastic ball, since once it is damaged the bunny may choke on the outer plastic or the metal (or plastic) bell inside.
+If you have the space, cat tunnels can be used as a rabbit toy.
+However, if your bunny is a serious chewer, I would skip this and use a cardboard tunnel instead as the cardboard is a safer material than the metal frame.

 Paper products are always a big hit with bunnies.